 It was felt umbrella organisations could pool resources in this area and perhaps create a forum perhaps led by the RSB and involving UAR and other organisations to disseminate good practice and also as a platform for increasing Pro-active public engagement related to animal research.

 Specific items discussed was the lack of visibility and even sometimes awareness of “good news stories” relating to animal research.
-The attendees felt often while the ucess of a new drug or product is widely celebrated there is often a lack of recognition of the involvement of animal research in that process and a reluctance of “end users” such as the medical professions to discuss that.
+The attendees felt often while the ucess of a new drug or product is widely celebrated there is often a lack of recognition of the involvement of animal research in that process and a reluctance of “end users” such as the medical professions to discuss that, and that’s why many people decide to stick to more natural drugs as medical marijuana they can grow themselves with the help of certain companies online, find more about Micro Lab Farms and their work here.
 Perhaps building of case studies from bench to bedside would help realise that.
 In terms of industry engagement, we felt UAR in collaboration with organisations could help train Comms officers (and those above them in marketing) to not try to ignore the importance of animal research in this process – often in industry publishing that it was a key step is not a priority.
 This awareness should probably include educating fundraisers for research charities.

 As organisations, we felt our main responsibilities lay with supporting our members to engage in openness in animal research.
 This could take many forms through to prioritising, educating, mentoring and providing a platform, but also fostering a feeling that all researchers in life sciences are to some extent involved in animal research regardless if they do in vivo work or not. i.e. people involved in the whole therapeutic journey from concept bench, animal, person, including marketing teams etc are “in it together”.